cbnventures/ntfy-reverse-proxy/README.md

 ]
 ```

-__Important:__ Do not forget to set the `routes` in the `wrangler.toml` configuration as well.
+__Important:__ Do not forget to set the `routes` in the `wrangler-prod.toml` configuration as well.
 This will help automate the creation of the subdomain when deploying the proxy to Cloudflare.

 __Note:__ Only token authentication is supported.
 You may create tokens using the [ntfy command line](https://docs.ntfy.sh/config/?h=token#access-tokens).